 When it comes to paying for college, students everywhere are scrambling to qualify for and obtain scholarship money, grants, and financial aid.
 Students are usually advised to begin looking for potential colleges and scholarships during their junior and senior year of high school; but the scholarship hustle doesn’t stop after freshman year.
 Students of all years and ages are looking towards scholarships to help take some weight from tuition, student loans, and other debt.
 Scholarship programs keep their eyes peeled when it comes to sifting through applicants, so you better hope you’re what they’re looking for.

-What is a unique scholarship?
+What is a unique or weird scholarship?

 A unique scholarship is a scholarship that doesn’t follow the traditional list of requirements.
 While most average scholarships pick through applicants based upon their academic status, achievements, and maybe an essay, unique scholarships look past a students studying habits.
 Instead, these unique scholarships focus on rewarding students with special talents, medical history, ethnic backgrounds, and much more.